 Sandstorm’s royalty is a 1.75% NSR on 60% of future production (equivalent to 1.05%) and is capped at $40 million.
 The royalty was acquired as part of a package of royalties from Teck Resources.

-Kinross has initiated a Scoping Study on the Lobo-Marte project and a Feasibility Study on their La Coipa project.
-The studies are expected to be completed in 2019 and will assess the potential to share resources and leverage synergies between the projects.
+Kinross is following up the positive Scoping Study at Lobo-Marte with a Pre-Feasibility Study expected to be completed in mid-2020.
+The La Coipa project Feasibility Study is on schedule to be completed in the third quarter of 2019.
+The studies will assess the potential to share resources and leverage synergies between the projects.